maciejg-git/litewind-alpine-documentation/documentation/carousel.md

         name: "data-auto-play",
         type: ["Number"],
         default: "0",
         description: "This prop enables automatic playing of slides.
-The value is a time interval in miliseconds.", },
+The value is a time interval in milliseconds.", },
     {
         name: "data-no-first-and-last-button",